Title: The Giver

 Writing Style

-She uses third-person narration to allow readers experience the world through Jonas’s eyes.
+The author uses third-person narration to allow readers experience the world through Jonas’s eyes.

 As the story progresses, Lowry gradually reveals the dystopian nature of the society, creating suspense.